phhpro/easy-journal/README.md

 **PHP Easy Journal** is a minimalist **free PHP micro blogging script** to post snippets and other blobs.
 No database required.

-Open the script and edit the "user config" section to match your environment.
+Open the script and edit the `user config` section to match your environment.

-You can add new entries or edit old ones by calling the script with the editor token set in `$edit` on line #54.
+You can add new entries or edit old ones by calling the script with the editor token set in `$edit` on line #55.
 The default token is `?edit`.
 Example URL: `http://example.com/easy-journal/?edit`

-- Press the `Add` button to add a new entry.
+- Press the `Post` button to post a new entry.

-- Press the `Update` button after you modified old entries.
+- Press the `Update` button to update modified old entries.

 - Press the `Quit` button to close the editor screen.